azaj01/OpenPhone/README.md

 The key findings from our online evaluation on AndroidLab are summarized as follows:

-- Open-PhoneAgent, when deployed in a device-cloud collaborative setting, incurs only a relatively small performance drop while effectively reducing the number of cloud model invocations.
+- OpenPhone, when deployed in a device-cloud collaborative setting, incurs only a relatively small performance drop while effectively reducing the number of cloud model invocations.
 - Notably, prompting large models for extended reasoning does not always yield better results—this benefit depends on the capability of the cloud model, and only sufficiently strong models can take advantage of such strategies.
 - We also report a comparison between LightAgent-3B and both similar-sized and larger models (such as 9B models), showing that LightAgent-3B achieves performance close to that of 9B models, making it a true "small powerhouse."
 - Furthermore, when compared with closed-source models, LightAgent-3B's performance is comparable to previous or lightweight versions of these proprietary models.